hhru/api/docs_eng/vacancies.md

-billing_type.name | string | Name of the vacancy billing type allow_messages | boolean | Whether the option is enabled for the candidate to send messages to the employer after invitation/application for the job premium | boolean | Whether it is a premium vacancy driver_license_types | array | List of required driver license categories driver_license_types[].id | string | Driving license category. [driver_license_types](dictionaries.md) directory entry. accept_incomplete_resumes | boolean | Whether it is possible to apply with an incomplete resume
+billing_type.name | string | Name of the vacancy billing type allow_messages | boolean | Whether the option is enabled for the candidate to send messages to the employer after invitation/application for the job premium | boolean | Whether it is a premium vacancy driver_license_types | array | List of required driver license categories.
+This list may be empty. driver_license_types[].id | string | Driving license category. [driver_license_types](dictionaries.md) directory entry. accept_incomplete_resumes | boolean | Whether it is possible to apply with an incomplete resume